adiguno/react-learn/README.md

 - separate content and layout
 - review the basics again
 - when learning, dont try to design, use a design
+- font-family can hold several fonts, use backup if no browser support

 ## Tailwind CSS
 - light mode is the default, so only dark-mode specifier `dark:` needs to be added to support 2 modes